MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/move-devices-channel-autopatch.md

 2. Disable update management for Microsoft 365 Apps in Windows Autopatch.
     1. **Benefits**: This option keeps devices registered with Windows Autopatch for Windows Updates and reporting.
     2. **Considerations**: This option removes the update management for Microsoft 365 Apps across all Autopatch devices.
-You have to set-up standalone update policies for all devices to keep them secure, versus those that are only used for Copilot EAP.
+You have to set up standalone update policies for all devices to keep them secure, versus those that are only used for Copilot EAP.

 ### Option 1: Remove devices from Windows Autopatch for Copilot EAP
 To avoid disruption across your devices, plan your policy changes and timing accordingly.